The Commission’s facilities include the following:

 Upgrades and work being completed on the ACRWC transmission infrastructure in the Alberta Capital Region are further detailed below.
 These sections are regularly updated with details in regards to the works and approximate timelines of construction and completion.

-The ACRWC will replace approximately 412 m of existing wastewater sewer south of 195 Avenue and west of 34 Street.
+The ACRWC will replace approximately 830 m of existing wastewater sewer south of 195 Avenue and west of Highway 28.
 The pipe replacement is to address the poor structural condition of the pipe and to provide increased capacity for future growth.

-Pipe replacement is expected to commence in late April and be completed by the end of June 2019.
+Pipe replacement is expected to commence in June 2019 and be completed by August of 2020.
+Exact dates may vary depending on weather and obtaining required permits.

 The contractor may implement a speed limit reduction for a short section of 195 Avenue near the work site.
-Temporary and short duration traffic disruption may occur when trucks and equipment are turning in and out of the work site access on the south side of 195 Avenue.
+Temporary and short duration traffic disruption may occur when sewer replacement work occurs immediately beside 195 Avenue and when trucks and equipment are turning in and out of the work site access on the south side of 195 Avenue.